Creative-Planning/dify-forfounder/deployment.md

 ## Step 2: Domain Setup

-For this deployment, we use a Route 53 hosted zone for the subdomain `dify.geoprofessional.org`.
+For this deployment, we do not use a Route 53 hosted zone for the subdomain but if you did, follow below.

 ### DNS Configuration